joffreybesos/d2r-mapview/SERVER.md

   But if you want to free this up, simply open an admin powershell window and run:
   `Restart-Service LxssManager`
   This will close any running containers and restart your docker daemon.

-3. __I'm getting `{}` as a response__

-- __Double and triple check your game folder__
-  Ensure you have the right version 1.13c with LoD Ensure the folder name is correct

-- __Check raw data is being served__
-  Remove the trailing `/image` from the URL <http://localhost:3002/v1/map/123456/2/46>
-  You should see JSON data being returned.

-- __Verify map data is being saved__
-  Go to your cache folder used in your server docker command, e.g `/d/temp`.
-Check that JSON files are present, open them to ensure they are filled with map data.
-They should be about 1mb in size.

-- __Delete your cache__
-  Delete all of the JSON files out of your cache folder.
-You won't need to restart your server.
-This will force generation of fresh data.

-- __Confirm server is actually processing data__
-  Run this command (but replace the cache and game paths with your own):

-  - `docker run -it -v "/c/users/name/temp:/app/cache" -v "/c/users/name/Diablo II":/app/game joffreybesos/d2-mapserver:latest /bin/bash`
-  You need to make sure you have the `-it` and `/bin/bash`
-  It should launch a bash session of that docker container

-  Run these commands:
-  - `wine regedit /app/d2.install.reg`
-  - `wine bin/d2-map.exe game --seed 10 --map 1 --difficulty 2`
-  You should see rogue encampment map data.

-  Also try:
-  - `wine bin/d2-map.exe game --seed 10 --difficulty 2`
-  This will generate a massive amount of output, but if it completes without error then your server is generating map data successfully.